beccabeastly/Loan_Qualification_Program/README.md

 # Project Title

-project_tile_text = 'This program is a fast and easy way to help match borrowers with a list of banks that will qualify them.
-There are several functions that will calculate the requirements to help borrowers find the best bank/lender for their intended purpose.'
+This program is a fast and easy way to help match borrowers with a list of banks that will qualify them.
+There are several functions that will calculate the requirements to help borrowers find the best bank/lender for their intended purpose.

-print(project_tile_text)

 ---